browserup/browserup-proxy/README.md

 created by `createSeleniumProxy()` to point to the hostname of the machine that your test is running on.
 You can also run a standalone
 BrowserUp Proxy instance on a separate machine and configure the Selenium Proxy object to use that proxy.

-### HTTP Request Manipulation

-**HTTP request manipulation has changed in 2.1.0+ with LittleProxy.** The LittleProxy-based interceptors are easier to use and more reliable.
-The legacy ProxyServer implementation **will not** support the new interceptor methods.

 #### 2.1.0+ (LittleProxy) interceptors

 There are four new methods to support request and response interception in LittleProxy: